NANASHI0X74/ideas/personal-slash-misc stuff/quoteable one-liners.md

 - Much rather be surprised than do something known to be enjoyable to you ( Much rather beest surprised than doth something known to beest enjoyable to thee )
 - the thing you just said is...
 An opinion that's probably very important to yourself.

+# Quotes that aren't by me

+## ...but by Epicurus
+- Death does not concern us, because as long as we exist, death is not here.
+And when it does come, we no longer exist.
+- The art of living well and the art of dying well are one.
+- It is folly for a man to pray to the gods for that which he has the power to obtain by himself.
+- I never desired to please the rabble.
+What pleased them, I did not learn; and what I knew was far removed from their understanding.
+- A free life cannot acquire many possessions, because this is not easy to do without servility to mobs or monarchs.

+## ...but by Randall Munroe (xkcd)
+- This quote was taken out of context
+- <ah, see for yourself ya lazy ass: https://m.xkcd.com/1942/>

 Stupid thought-logfile stuff
 =======